 My academic focus is on all things social protection policies and programming, from development to evaluation, and how they drive global change.
 Specifically, I am interested in these things:

 a.
-The intersection between social programming and philanthropy, especially how peer-to-peer philanthropy and digital donation interact with public service delivery gaps.
+The intersection between social programming and philanthropy, especially how peer-to-peer, organizational philanthropy, and digital donation interact with public service delivery gaps.

 b.
-Programming impact on outcomes such as vote-buying, citizen re-orientation, civic participation, health (mental and physical biomarkers), and individual/national development.
+Programming impact on outcomes such as health (self-reported and biomarkers), vote-buying, citizen re-orientation, civic participation, and individual/national development.

 c.
-Perceptions of social programming around the world (and how this impacts policy).
+Perceptions of social programming around the world (and how this impacts policy and health outcomes).

 d.
 Institutional barriers and the politics of social programming in emerging economies (and creative ways to navigate barriers and ensure sustainability in 'policy-averse' settings e.g needs assessment surveys, community partnerships, direct benefit transfers, accountability, and oversight components with tested methods and new tech such as AI, etc.)